brim-borium/spotify_sdk/README.md

 ```

 If you want to use the web api as well you have to use this method to get the authentication token.
 You can specify multiple scopes by seperating them with a comma "," as shown below.
-For more information on scopes you can refer [Spotify Authorization Scopes Guide](https://developer.spotify.com/documentation/general/guides/scopes/)
+For more information on scopes you can refer to [Spotify Authorization Scopes Guide](https://developer.spotify.com/documentation/general/guides/scopes/)

 ```dart
 var authenticationToken = await SpotifySdk.getAuthenticationToken(clientId: "", redirectUrl: "", scope: "app-remote-control,user-modify-playback-state,playlist-read-private");